mstksg/hoppy/README.md

 ## Developing

-When submitting patches, please try to ensure that your changes compile cleanly without warnings when `-W` is used, don't introduce new `hlint` lint, pass the unit tests in the `tests/` directory, add new tests as appropriate, and follow the style guide at:
+When creating patches, please enable the pre-commit hook at `scripts/git-pre-commit` which checks lint and copyright/license issues.
+Also try to ensure that your changes compile cleanly without warnings when `-W` is used, pass the unit tests in the `tests/` directory, add new tests as appropriate, and follow the style guide at:

 http://khumba.net/projects/haskell-style